All Episodes

 We'll talk presidential politics with him as we continue.

-All right, as we continue with Jay Seculo, he is the Chief Counsel for the American Center for Law and Justice, counsel to President Trump.
+All right, as we continue with Jay Seculo, he is the chief counsel for the American Center for Law and Justice, counsel to President Trump.

 You got Comey against Brennan and Clapper and against McCabe.

-And and it's getting interesting.
+And it's getting interesting.

-Everybody was warned that this was not verified.
+My question is: specifically on FISA abuse, everybody was warned that this was not verified.

 Everybody.

-But yet this still became the basis for the FISA warrant application four times.
+They were warned multiple times, but yet this still became the basis for the FISA warrant application four times.

 Correct.

-That is is that not premeditated fraud committed on the court?
+Is that not premeditated fraud committed on the court?

 And Boatman, by the way, don't take Sally Yates out of this, the acting attorney general of the United States.